1. Warren Hastings was the first ___________.

 Explanation: He became the first Governor-General of Bengal in 1773 under the Regulating Act.

-2. Warren Hastings became Governor-General in:
+2. Warren Hastings became Governor-General in___________.

 A) 1765